CHA’s Internal Committees

 CHA Representative: Bernal Baca, Ph.D.

-Legislative-Executive Work First Poverty Reduction Oversight Task Force: The primary goals of this taskforce are to reduce the overall percentage of people living below 200% the federal poverty level by 50% by the year 2025. the task force must work toward this goal in a manner that seeks to eliminate disparities including but not limited to disparities by race, ethnicity, sex, gender, zip code, immigration status, age, household type, and disability status and; prevent and address adverse childhood experiences and the trauma of children who are living in poverty through the provision of effective services.
+Legislative-Executive Work First Poverty Reduction Oversight Task Force: Known as the Economic Justice Alliance The primary goals of this taskforce are to reduce the overall percentage of people living below 200% the federal poverty level by 50% by the year 2025. the task force must work toward this goal in a manner that seeks to eliminate disparities including but not limited to disparities by race, ethnicity, sex, gender, zip code, immigration status, age, household type, and disability status and; prevent and address adverse childhood experiences and the trauma of children who are living in poverty through the provision of effective services.

 CHA Representative: ED María Sigüenza